llambiel/letsecureme/post.md

          }
     }

-And can be downloaded directly from [here](https://raw.githubusercontent.com/llambiel/letsecureme/master/etc/nginx/conf.d/default.conf)
+And can be downloaded directly from [here](https://raw.githubusercontent.com/llambiel/letsecureme/master/etc/nginx/conf.d/default.conf).

 Let's reload Nginx one more time to apply our new headers:

     nginx -t && nginx -s reload

-And scan again our site using https://securityheaders.io/:
+And scan again our site using [securityheaders.io](https://securityheaders.io/):

-_N.B ensure to test using HTTPS_
+_N.B ensure to test using HTTPS._

 ![alt text](static/images/securityheaders2.png "securityheaders.io final check")